houston kendo and iaido

 Joe Sheldon, 5th Dan

-Sheldon Sensei has over 2 decades of experience in Iaido, in addition to Kendo, and is the most senior instructor in Seitei Iaido for the Southern US Kendo and Iaido Federation.
+Sheldon Sensei has over 2 decades of experience in Iaido, in addition to Kendo, and is the most senior Iaido instructor for the Southern US Kendo and Iaido Federation.
 While based at the River City Iaido and Kendo Kyokai in San Antonio, Sheldon Sensei frequently travels to Houston to teach at the Houston Kenshikan.

 Sheldon Sensei is active in the US Iaido community and attends seminars on Seitei every year to improve his own Iaido and teaching ability.
 Sheldon Sensei received 2nd place at the 2016 All US Kendo Federation National Iaido Championships, 4th Dan and above division.